Updated: Sep 5

 Lastly: You practice Gratitude.
 I know you've heard this from me before, but practicing gratitude is HUGE.
 It is the anti-dote to feeling down, depressed, and feelings of lack.
 You may know about neuroplasticity, and if you do, you know that 'neurons that fire together, wire together.'
 This means the more we practice thinking in certain ways, the more that set of neurons wire together to form a path in the brain.
 This makes it easier and easier for that type of thinking to be our new habit.
 Thoughts and feelings are related, so practicing gratitude helps us to feel grateful.
 It sounds simple and it is (but it's not easy to remember to actually do it)!
 No matter how big or how small, everyday your practice is to remember to think of 1 or 3 or 10 things to be grateful for.
 This literally impacts your brain which impacts your feelings, even if you don't mean it or feel grateful when you're doing it.
 Just keep doing it and let those neurons fire away.
 Examples of this may be: I am grateful for this pain free breath and pain free body.
 I am grateful for the health that I do have (even if other parts of me are not healthy).
 I am grateful for two working ears that allow me to hear the sounds of construction outside (re-framing a negative experience to a positive one).
 I am grateful that my Mom is there for me when I need her and powering through her own challenges.
 The takeaway is if you're making gratitude a part of your life, you are practicing self care in a way that many counselors and psychotherapists would recommend.

 Thanks so much for taking the time to read this article.
-If you need help or someone to talk to, I provide therapy and counseling in Vietnam.
+If you need help or someone to talk to, I provide therapy and counseling in Vietnam as a psychotherapist (similar to a psychologist).
 I work with people all over Asia (in-person or online), who feel depressed, anxious, and are dealing with social and relationship challenges.
 Talk therapy, marriage counseling and couple's counseling are common avenues to address these difficulties.

 Here's a 3 minute video explaining normal emotions we all have, how these normal emotions and feeling can become problematic, and what we can do when we need help (ask for it, see a therapist, etc).
 You are responsible for your mental health.